EnGeo Building Suite 3122-3132, 801 Carrier Drive

 The JMU liquid chromatography/mass spectrometry (LC/MS) undergraduate research facility, housed within the Department of Chemistry and Biochemistry, was established in 2010 with two Major Research Instrumentation (MRI) grants from the National Science Foundation.

-The LC/MS instruments housed in the facility include: (1) an Agilent 6460 triple quadrupole (QQQ) mass spectrometer coupled to two Rapid Resolution LC pumps and a diode array detector, (2) an Agilent 6224 time of flight (TOF) mass spectrometer coupled to an Infinity UHPLC pump, and (3) an Agilent 6530 quadrupole time of flight (q-TOF) mass spectrometer coupled to an Infinity UHPLC pump.
+The mass spectrometry facility houses three LC/MS instruments, one DART TOF and one GC/MS. The LC/MS instruments include: (1) an Agilent 6460 triple quadrupole (QQQ) mass spectrometer coupled to two Rapid Resolution LC pumps and a diode array detector, (2) an Agilent 6224 time of flight (TOF) mass spectrometer coupled to an Infinity UHPLC pump, and (3) an Agilent 6530 quadrupole time of flight (q-TOF) mass spectrometer coupled to an Infinity UHPLC pump.
 All three instruments are equipped with an electrospray source.
 The time of flight instruments afford the high mass accuracy and high resolution necessary for identification of unknowns in complex mixtures.
 The MS/MS capability of the q-TOF affords additional structural information.
 The sensitivity of the QQQ makes this instrument ideal for small molecule quantitation.
-Together, these three instruments provide a robust platform for the qualitative and quantitative analysis of biological and environmental samples.
+The DART TOF is used for the direct analysis of analytes from solid or liquid samples.
+The quadrupole GC/MS is used for separation, characterization and quantitation of volatile compounds.
+Collectively, these instruments provide a robust platform for the qualitative and quantitative analysis of both large and small molecules.

 JMU Center for Genome and Metagenome Studies